rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_5.md

 1. **Helm Chart Creation (40 points)**

-   - A Helm chart for the application is created.
+   - A Helm chart for the WordPress application is created.

 2. **Application Deployment (30 points)**